KLIA Ekspres: Rolling stock

-Since the opening of the railway in 2002, the fleet consists of 12 4-car electric trainset from Siemens, Germany, on which 8 trainsets were allocated to KLIA Ekspres service.
+Since the opening of the railway in 2002, the fleet consists of 12 4-car electric trainsets from Siemens, Germany, on which 8 trainsets were allocated to KLIA Ekspres service.
 The trainset, named Siemens Desiro ET425M, has a top speed of 200 km/h with commercial speed of 160 km/h.
 This KLIA Ekspres trains has more seating than KLIA Transit trains for passenger comfort, and each train includes luggage racks beside the doors and overhead racks along the coach, along with Wi-Fi onboard.
 The trainset also includes VIP seatings for VIP service and toilets at the first car of the train.
-Luggage area for check-in flight luggages at KL City Air Terminal also included at the end cab on KL Sentral direction.
+Luggage areas for check-in flight luggages at KL City Air Terminal are also included at the end cab on KL Sentral direction.